beyond-code-github/wristband/README.md

 (SECRET_KEY, PORT, LDAP_URL, LDAP_BASE_DN are set as system wide variable environments, pass them in the previous command to override the default values)

-- Log in using admin/password
+- Log in the app using admin/password

 ## Requirements